Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 | 20 | If a co-worker assists you in your tasks, do you feel worried that your job is at stake? | Not applicable, I do not have a co-worker; Not at all; Somewhat; Absolutely |
 | 21 | If a co-worker assists you in your tasks, would you feel safe at task performance? | Co-worker does not care whether or not I have a lifting-related injury; Co-worker ensures I do not have lifting-related injuries, but I would be worried that co-worker would injure me; Co-worker ensures I do not have lifting-related injuries |

-### Perceptions Towards Working with Robots Questions and Response Value Choices
+### Perceptions Toward Working with Robots Questions and Response Value Choices

-The following questions were asked to participants to garner perceptions towards working alongside robots of varying capabilities in the workplace:
+The following questions were asked to participants to garner perceptions toward working alongside robots of varying capabilities in the workplace:

 | Dataset Column | Question | Response Value Choices |
 | ------------- | ------------- | ------------- |